UK: Teenager arrested after knife attack, 2 children dead – DW – 07/29/2024

 The North West Ambulance Service initially said its medics treated eight people and took some of them to local children's hospitals.

-Police later said that two children had died as a result of the attack, and that a further nine people were injured.
+Police later said that two children had died as a result of the attack, and that a further nine children and two adults were injured.

 Police said they were called to a property just before noon local time to reports of a stabbing, initially describing the attack as a "major incident."